aminghrz/LangChit/README.md

-# Customizable LangGraph Streamlit UI with Persistent Memory
+# Customizable and portable LangGraph Streamlit UI with Persistent Memory

 A full-featured Streamlit chat application powered by LangGraph with persistent memory capabilities and user authentication.